Skip to main content

 Determines the formula used to boost matching products.

-• Default: multiplicative
+• Default: Amplify strong performers

 • Multiplies the base value by a decaying boost factor.